 The Randall’s Island Park Alliance’s Urban Farm is a 40,000 SF environmentally-sustainable garden and outdoor classroom at Randall’s Island Park.
 The mission of the Farm is to offer local children and families the chance to experience and learn from agriculture in an urban setting, as well as to teach essential life skills and support academic learning through hands-on classes exploring how choices about food affect their health, the environment and their communities.

 The Urban Farm is located at the southern end of the island, adjacent to the Park’s playground, a picnic area, playing fields and comfort station.
 The Farm has been designed to provide students with the opportunity to plant, harvest and compost, as well as to learn sustainable gardening practices such as rainwater capture, crop rotation, soil fertility, photosynthesis, pollination and botany.
 The garden is composed of 80 raised beds, two greenhouses, four rice paddies, and a garden made out of plastic milk crates.
 A play space in the form of tunnel doubles as a trellis for growing gourds; other trellises are used to grow cucumbers, squash and bitter melon.
 The Farm’s berry patch is composed of high bush and low bush blueberries, raspberries that fruit both in the summer and fall, cranberries, two pear trees and numerous grape vines.
-An adjacent orchard offers over 50 apple trees.
 Each year, ten baby chicks are purchased and raised in the garden.

 School groups can visit the Urban Farm through our Edible Education Program; in addition, the public is invited to visit for our annual special events and on Exploration Days when the Farm is open to the public during the summer months.